LovesTha/LovesTha.github.io/_posts/_puca-05-shipping-safely.markdown

-This wraps up my initial series on [Puca Trade][1], please leave a comment if you have any requests for other area's of [Puca Trade][1] that you'd like me to cover.
+This wraps up my introduction series on [Puca Trade][1], please leave a comment if you have any requests for other area's of [Puca Trade][1] that you'd like me to cover.
+Left to my own choice I'll be looking at the economy of [Puca Trade][1] next.
 Subscribe to the [RSS feed][4] if you would like to know the moment the next in the series is posted.

 ## The Rest of the Puca Series